Veeva AI Agents: Agentic AI for the Life Sciences Industry

 In summary, Veeva AI Agents combine cutting-edge LLMs with the rich, compliant data environment of the Vault platform.
 By controlling the data flows and embedding domain knowledge, Veeva aims to deliver both powerful AI outputs and the trustworthy governance that life sciences demand.
 All operations happen within Veeva’s secure cloud and connected enterprise networks, ensuring that sensitive patient and R&D data remain protected.

-Veeva has published a clear schedule for when AI Agents will be available in different application areas:
+Veeva has published a clear schedule for when AI Agents will be available in different application areas.
+The first phase launched on schedule in December 2025:

 This timeline reflects Veeva’s strategy to start with “commercial” use cases (sales and marketing) and then progressively cover R&D, quality, and medical functions.
-The October 2025 announcement indicates that December 2025 will see the first agentic features in Vault CRM and PromoMats.
+The December 2025 launch delivered five purpose-built agents for Vault CRM and PromoMats, with early adopters including Moderna and Bristol Myers Squibb already reporting positive results.
 By mid-2026, customers can expect agents for safety case processing, regulatory submission tracking, and clinical operations management.
 By late 2026, agents will extend to clinical data management (e.g. EDC).
-Each agent will be released as part of the existing Vault application (with no re-licensing beyond Vault licensing) ([4] www.veeva.com).
+Each agent is released as part of the existing Vault application (with no re-licensing beyond Vault licensing) ([5]).
 This staged approach allows Veeva to test and refine agents with early adopters before full industry rollout.

 Use Cases and Examples